openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 In accordance with `“Murphy's Law” <http://murphys-laws.com/murphy/murphy-laws.html>`_, users may encounter issues where things go wrong.
 As examples, users may test software on their active server or try new settings.
 On occasion, installing an add-on may have unintended consequences.
-Trying new settings or working on the command line, may break OMV in a way that might not be recoverable.
+Trying new settings or working on the command line, may break |omv| in a way that might not be recoverable.
 In other cases, there may be instances where a software update goes south – the source repository may go off-line in the middle of an update resulting in broken packages.